typesandtimes/tale/_drafts/decades.md

 # Centuries of History of Centuries

-Some might recall similar questions about the true beginning of the new millennium or new century --- the first of January, but 2000 or 2001?
-More generally, do centuries begin in years ending with `00` or with `01`?
-It depends on which camp you're in.

-To count centuries, the Cardinals would say that we're in _the 2000s_, running from 2000 to 2099, and last we were in _the 1900s_, running from 1900 to 1999.
-Surely one cannot deny the legitimacy of referring to centuries as such.
-The Ordinals, on the other hand, would say that we're in the _the 21st century_, running from 2001 to 2100, and last we were in _the 20th century_, running from 1901 to 2000.

-{% include two_images.html
-	filename1="decade/washington-post-1899-12-31-table.png"
-	description1=""
-	filename2="decade/boston-herald-1899-12-10-enumeration.png"
-	description2=""
-	caption="A reader's table showing how to count a decade in the 31 December 1899 _Washington Post_, and an enumeration by the Provost of University of Pennsylvania in the 10 December 1899 _Boston Herald_ ([footnote 6](#fn:colleges))." %}

 At the level of centuries, this debate has raged for... centuries, most notably the transition from 19th to 20th centuries. _[La fin de siècle](https://en.wikipedia.org/wiki/Fin_de_si%C3%A8cle)_, as it was known in France and in high culture, garnered tremendous attention worldwide.
 Philosophers, intellectuals, journalists, emperors, and popes all debated and ruled on the exact beginning of the 20th century, their efforts published for mass audiences in the world's newspapers.
 In response, where today we have social media, back then they had letters to the editor.